 At The Art of Charm, we preach the “two snaps” rule.
 This means that you should approach a woman within just a few seconds of making eye contact with her.
-Any later and you’re making it harder to display the sort of confidence women they see on the street or even at bars where such behavior is expected?
+Any later and you’re making it harder to display the sort of confidence women find irresistible.
+Why do guys wait to talk to women they see on the street or even at bars where such behavior is expected?
 Two words: approach anxiety.

 Approach anxiety is that feeling in the pit of your stomach when you think about chatting up a new lady.
 It’s a natural reaction, left over from the caveman days when rejection meant lowered social status in a small hunting band and hitting on the wrong woman could get you killed.